-The ICPC is a model contract that was drafted in 1960, and is legally binding on all states that adopt it.
-Texas adopted the ICPC in 1995 and it is codified at Tex.
+The ICPC is a model contract that was drafted in 1960 and is legally binding on all states that adopt it.
+Texas adopted the ICPC in 1995 and it is codified in Tex.
 Fam.
 Code § 162.102.
 The purpose of the ICPC is to ensure that children placed out of their home state receive the same protections and services that would be provided, if they remained in their home state.

-To see any specific ICPC regulations mentioned throughout this chapter, please link to the ICPC regulations here:
+To see any specific ICPC regulations mentioned throughout this chapter, see the ICPC Regulations.
+82 See further, CPS ICPC policy in the CPS Policy Handbook § 9000.
+83